Russian: Specialist translation & simultaneous interpreting into and from Russian

 Like most Slavic languages, the Russian language is notorious for being highly inflecting.
 Russian has three different genders and six different cases and further differentiates between animate and inanimate nouns, a distinction that does not exist in German.

 Furthermore, proper names and numerals are declined in Russian, as they are in German.
 Despite the distinction between three genders, the Russian language does not have articles.
-Thus, the context determines whether a noun is definite or indefinite.
+Thus, when translating and interpreting from Russian into German, it must be determined via the context whether a noun is definite or indefinite.

-But Russian verb conjugation probably presents the biggest challenge.
+But Russian verb conjugation probably presents the biggest challenge for specialist translators and interpreters.
 While verbs in German are only conjugated according to tense and number, they have to be inflected according to gender as well in the Russian past tense.
 Moreover, two different verb forms have to be distinguished depending on whether an action or an event is completed or uncompleted.
 This category is called aspect, and it does not exist in German either.

-Due to the grammatical particularities of the Russian language, it is advisable to entrust the translation of your texts or interpretation to a native speaker or very experienced language expert.
-That’s why we at AP Fachübersetzungen only work together with certified and experienced specialist Russian translators and interpreters and also have our own Russian department.
-This way, we can ensure the high quality of and right use of terminology in your translation.
-With us, your interpreting and translation projects are always in best hands.
+Due to the grammatical particularities of the Russian language, it is advisable to entrust the translation of your texts or interpretation of your presentations to a native speaker or very experienced language expert.
+At AP Fachübersetzungen, we therefore employ only highly qualified and experienced specialist Russian translators and interpreters.
+This way, we can ensure the high quality and accuracy of your specialist translation.
+With us, your interpreting and translation projects are in the best of hands.

 Do you need a (certified) Russian translation?
 Do you want the translation to be done with great care and accuracy?
-Do you have an important appointment at a notary, court or authority, a seminar, audit, business meeting, conference, training, GMP inspection (pharma), civil wedding ceremony or another significant event and need a Russian interpreter you can absolutely rely on in every way?
-Express service desired?
+Do you have an important appointment at a notary, court or authority, a seminar, audit, business meeting, conference, training, GMP inspection (pharmacy), civil wedding ceremony or another significant event and need a Russian interpreter you can absolutely rely on in every way?
+Do you need express service?
 Then AP Fachübersetzungen, the renowned Nuremberg interpreting and translation agency, is the right place for you.
 You can reach us at +49 (0)911– 650 08 650 or by email to email@example.com.
 You can, however, also pay a personal visit to our Nuremberg office with your interpreting or translation inquiry.
-We are happy to give you an individual consultation and take care of your inquiries.
+We are at your disposal for an individual consultation and will be happy to take care of your inquiry.